ZoneMinder/zoneminder/README.txt

-If  you  want  to override any of the default database  values then you can append them to the configure command, for example to use a database password of `zmnewpass' do
+If  you  want  to override any of the default database  values then you can append them to the configure command, for example to use a database password of 'zmnewpass' do

 ./configure   --with-webdir=<your   web   directory>   --with- cgidir=<your cgi directory> ZM_DB_PASS=zmnewpass